11th person rescued from Thai cave on third day of operation

 Eight of the boys were brought out on stretchers over the first two days - four on Sunday and four on Monday.

-Officials were not immediately available to comment on who had been brought out.
+Officials were not immediately available to comment on who had been brought out, and it was not clear what condition they were in.

+A person with knowledge of the rescue said just before the eleventh person was spotted, that 10 people had been brought out.

+"The eleventh is out," a navy source told AFP, requesting anonymity, but not confirming if the person was a boy or the 25-year-old coach.

 The head of the operation, Narongsak Osottanakorn, said earlier the final operation would be "more challenging" because one more survivor would be brought out, along with three Navy SEALs who have been accompanying them.